niklaushirt/cp4waiops-training/content/Installing AI Manager/install_aimanager_01.md

 # Check  AI Manager is ready

-❗ This takes some time depending on what region of ROKS you have chosen.
+> 💡 This takes some time depending on what region of ROKS you have chosen.

-Wait **up to 45 minutes** for the installation to complete.
+> ❗ Wait **up to 45 minutes** for the installation to complete.
+The next step explains how to follow the installation progress.

 ## Check with the Command Line